The Penetration Testing Guide I Wish I Had When I First Started

 A lot of people think that you need to be an expert developer to stand a chance in this field.
-That is not true at all.
+This is not true.
 What you really need to know about coding is how to read other people’s code.
-Unless you decide to specialize in exploit development you will typically just be using other peoples exploits you find online, there is an extraordinarily low chance you will need to exploit something and can not find an exploit that someone else has already written for it.
+Unless you decide to specialize in exploit development you will typically just be using other peoples tools you find online, there is an extraordinarily low chance you will need to exploit something and can not find an exploit that someone else has already written for it.
 That being said, you do need to understand how to modify other peoples code to make it work for your situation, often times this is as simple as changing some IPs in the code.
-That being said, you should at the very least learn the basics of python and bash as well as some powershell when you are comfortable with scripting.
-Not so much so that you will be able to write your own exploits but so that you will be comfortable editing other people’s code and automating various tasks.
+That being said, learning the basics of python, bash, and powershell and other scripting languages will be very helpful for automating various tasks.
 There are lots of great resources online for learning these different scripting languages.
-My recommendation would be to learn python, then bash, then powershell.
+My recommendation would be to learn bash, then python, then powershell.

 Learn how the cloud works

 The cloud is quickly becoming a technology that everyone should know how to use, especially in cyber security.
 Saying you need to learn how to use the cloud is a lot like saying you need to learn how to use the internet, its very broad.
-However, you don need to know some of the basics of how the cloud works.
+However, you do need to know some of the basics of how different cloud services work.
 What is the difference between AWS and Azure?
 What is virtual networking?
-Why does cloud providers change the layout every week?
+Why does cloud providers change their interface every week?
 You don’t need to be a master of these concepts, but you should spend some time playing around in AWS and Azure to figure out how they work.

 Immerse yourself in security